UnrealMultiple/TShockPlugin/Noagent/README.en.md

-# Noagent anti -proxy plug -in
+# Noagent anti-proxy plug-in

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: jonesn, Liver Emperor Xien
+- Author: Jonesn, Gan Di Xi En
-- Source: TSHOCK Chinese official group
+- Source: TShock Chinese official group
-- Call `https://blackbox.ipinfo.app/lookup/` detection, the measured effect is okay
+- transfer `https://blackbox.ipinfo.app/lookup/` after testing, the measured results are ok.

 ## Update log